pkdevboxy/features/android/1-built-from-java-sources/1a-introduce-jvmassembly/README.md

-# Allow tasks to depend on the compiled classes of a JVM variant
+# Build author can define task that depends on the compiled classes of a JVM variant

 This story introduces a `JvmAssembly` build item that represents the compiled classes and processed resources for a Jvm variant.
 The `java-lang` plugin will configure compilation for components that have both a `JavaSourceSet` and a `JvmAssembly`.